umbraco/UmbracoDocs/Reference/V9-Config/ContentSettings/index-v9.md

 ### Macro errors

-This setting allows toy to specify how errors in macros should be handled.
+This setting allows you to specify how errors in macros should be handled.

 Options:
-* Inline - Default Umbraco behaviour, show an inline error within the macro bu allow the page to continue rendering.
+* Inline - Default Umbraco behavior, show an inline error within the macro but allow the page to continue rendering.
 * Silent - Silently suppress the error and do not display the offending macro.
 * Throw - Throw an exception.
 * Content - Silently suppress the error, and dusplay custom content reported in the error event args.